AgaDob/Masters_Projects/README.md

-# Masters_Projects
+# Masters Projects
-Projects I have worked on as part of my Machine Learning MSc at UCL.
+Projects I have completed as part of my Machine Learning MSc at UCL.